cszach/cszach/README.md

 The website will include links to my online profiles, my art, my Markdown writings, my sketches, and my blog. :wink:

-## What I want to learn in the future
+## What I want to learn or improve in the future

 _**Everything**_ OMG :sob: